COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/Second-report.md

 However, such mobility synchronisation is not limited to conventional commuting times.
 In fact, it can happen at any time of the day in which people tend to perform certain activities.
 It can range from segments of the population with different working patterns (e.g., school teachers, healthcare professionals, hospitality workers ) to certain times of one's routine reserved for specific activities (e.g., eating, exercising, socialising).

-Thus, in order for us to have a more precise picture of the mobility synchronisation patterns, instead of analysing it as a concentration of trips around certain hours, we define the _mobility synchronicity_  as the total magnitude in the **periodicity** in the out-of-home trips.
+Thus, in order for us to have a more precise picture of the mobility synchronisation patterns, instead of analysing it as a concentration of trips around certain hours, we define the _mobility synchronicity_  as the total magnitude in the _periodicity_ in the out-of-home trips.
 We, therefore, analysed the Wavelet and Fourier spectra to determine the strongest frequency components in the mobility regularity from our reference week from February 2019.
-Our analysis indicated that the mobility patterns are characterised by three main periods, namely 24h, 12h and 8h as seen in Figure 11.
+Our analysis indicated that the mobility patterns are characterised by three main periods, namely 24h, 12h and 8h as seen in **Figure 11**.

 <br>
 <figure class="image" align="center">
 <img src="plots/second-report/global_power.png"  width="600"/>
-<figcaption align="center"> <b>Figure 11</b> <div style="text-align: justify"> Global Wavelet and Fourier for the out-of-home trips spectra indicating the presence of three main periods above the 95% confidence level: 24h, 12h and 8h.
+<figcaption align="center"> <b>Figure 11</b> <div style="text-align: justify"><i>Global Wavelet and Fourier for the out-of-home trips spectra indicating the presence of three main periods above the 95% confidence level: 24h, 12h and 8h</i>
   </div></figcaption>
 </figure>
 <br>